kitspace/kitspace-v2/processor/README.md

 #### POST `/process-file`

-- Multi-part form data with an input name of "upload" and a filename that ends with `.kicad_pcb` or `.sch`
+- Multi-part form data with an input name of "upload" and a filename that ends with `.kicad_pcb`
 - Must include a header `Authorization` with contents `Bearer ${KITSPACE_PROCESSOR_REMOTE_API_TOKEN}`

 Responds with: